openstack-archive/fuel-plugin-scaleio/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Support

-Please file bugs and issues at the Github issues page.
-For more general discussions you can contact the EMC Code team at <a href="https://groups.google.com/forum/#!forum/emccode-users">Google Groups</a> or tagged with **EMC** on <a href="https://stackoverflow.com">Stackoverflow.com</a>.
-The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.